laurie60/blackjack/README.md

 ## Testing special card combinations

-In blackjack, certain card combinations are worth a special number of points, the ones implemented in this project are:
+In Blackjack, certain card combinations are worth a special number of points, the ones implemented in this project are:

 - King + Ace = 21 points (kA)
 - King + Queen + Ace = 21 points (kQA)